kindelia/Kindelia/WHITEBOOK.md

 One of the most expensive operations on Ethereum is SSTORE, which saves a U256 number permanently.
 It costs 20000 gas for a new write, and 5000 gas for a rewrite.
 That cost is high for two reasons: first, to limit the state growth;
 second, because it uses expensive Merkle Patricia Tree insertions.
-Kindelia treats state completely differently: it just saves reversible snapshots of HVM's heap!
+K-Chan treats state completely differently: it just saves reversible snapshots of HVM's heap!
 Because of that, a reused SSTORE has 0 cost.
 This makes programming much more convenient, since contracts can store arbitrary HVM structures like trees